-Decorate.
-If desired, you add sprinkles or you can pipe a border or decorations with any remaining or additional frosting.
-(I like to use a Wilton 2D or Ateco 849 closed star tip to pipe a spiral or shell border or to make little poofs of frosting around the top of the cake)
+- Decorate.
+If desired, you add sprinkles or pipe a border or decorations with any remaining or additional frosting.
+(I like to use a Wilton 2D or Ateco 849 closed star piping tip to pipe a spiral or shell border or to make little poofs of frosting around the top of the cake)

-Serve & Store.
-Enjoy the cake right away, or cover the cake and refrigerate until you’re ready to serve.
+- Serve & Store.
+Enjoy the cake right away, or cover the cake tightly and refrigerate until you’re ready to serve.
 (Cake will slice more neatly if chilled.)
-Store leftover cake covered in the refrigerator 2-3 days, or freeze leftovers up to 2 months.
+Store leftover cake covered in the refrigerator 2-3 days, or freezer leftovers up to 2 months.

-***Frosting.
-This amount of frosting will be enough to cover the sides and top of 2 cake layers, without any leftover for decorating.
+A Note On Frosting.
+This amount of frosting will be enough to cover the sides and top of a double layer cake, without much leftover for decorating.
 If you’d like to pipe a design or decoration on this cake, I recommend making a 1 1/2 batch (1 full batch + 1/2 batch) of the frosting recipe.